Scaling

 Scaling services on Windows

 On Windows all SmartFace Services are registered as a Windows Service.
-So, to add new replica means to register a new Windows Service.
+So, to add new replica means to add or register a new Windows Service.
+Adding multiple replicas means to add multiple Windows Services.

 To use the command below, please open the Windows Command Prompt (cmd.exe).